website-templates/jekyll-inclusion/_build/_posts/2015-01-20-yaml-front-matter.md

 	-
 	thumb_img: "img/post/_PATH/meta/thumb.jpg" # Image for the first screen of the page or post
 	start_img: "img/post/_PATH/meta/start.jpg" # Image for the last screen of the page or post
+	start_attribution: "" # Attribution for start image
+	start_blur: true # Add blur for the first screen of post or page
 	end_img: "img/post/_PATH/meta/end.jpg" # Image for the post preview
+	end_attribution: "" # Attribution for end image
+	end_blur: true # Add blur for the last screen of post or page
 	langs: # URL's for different languages
 	  "en": "/"
 	permalink: # Custom page permalink
 	comments: true # Enable or disable disqus comments
-	start_blur: true # Add blur for the first screen of post or page
-	end_blur: true # Add blur for the last screen of post or page
 	---
 	</code></pre>
 	<figcaption>YAML Front Matter block</figcaption>